-In addition to the Town's acquisition of the AVR System, the proposed Project includes the Town's subsequent operation of the AVR System, although alternatives to the Town's direct operation of the system would be evaluated in the EIR.
+In addition to the Town's acquisition of the AVR System, the proposed Project includes the Town's subsequent operation of the AVR System, either through a qualified private contractor or public agency.
 The Town is proposing only to acquire and operate the existing system, and is not proposing changes or expansion to the physical AVR System or to the associated water rights, nor is the Town proposing any changes to the manner of operation of the AVR System or the exercise of the associated water rights.
-The Town would operate and maintain the system out of AVR's existing operations and maintenance facility, which is located at 21760 Ottawa Road, approximately half a mile south of Highway 18 and 300 feet east of the intersection of Navajo Road and Ottawa Road.
+There are several options for management of the system including, but not limited to, management by the Town itself, management by a private contractor hired by the Town, as is currently done by AVR, or management by a qualified public agency.

-The existing AVR System is a stand-alone system that serves a 50 square-mile area that encompasses the majority of the Town of Apple Valley as well as a portion of the incorporated City of Victorville west of the Town and unincorporated San Bernardino County east of the Town (Figure 1).
+The existing AVR System is a stand-alone system that serves a 50 square-mile area that encompasses the majority of the Town of Apple Valley as well as a portion of unincorporated San Bernardino County east of the Town (Figure 1).
 AVR relies entirely on groundwater supplies from the Mojave Groundwater Basin, a fully adjudicated basin, to supply the water system; however, in the event that AVR's withdrawals from the basin exceed its designated allocation for this water supply, it replenishes this water by purchasing water from the State Water Project or other users with excess water rights (Figure 2) (Apple Valley Ranchos Water Company, 2011).
 The Town's acquisition of AVR's water rights would entitle the Town to the currently established allocations assigned to AVR, and would require the Town to meet the same standards in terms of replenishment if it were to exceed established limits on withdrawals.